mcporter

 goplaces

-Query Google Places API (New) via the goplaces CLI for text search, place details, resolve, and reviews.
-Use for human-friendly place lookup or JSON output for scripts.
+Query Google Places for text search, place details, resolve, reviews, or scriptable JSON via goplaces.